Samuel Azu Crabbe

 Samuel Azu Crabbe (18 November 1918 – 15 September 2005) was a Ghanaian barrister, solicitor and jurist.
 He was the fifth Chief Justice of Ghana since it became an independent nation.

 Early life and education

 Samuel Azu Crabbe was born at James Town, a suburb of Accra, the capital of Ghana.

 He received his secondary education at Accra Academy where he was head boy in 1939, and thereafter studied at Achimota College.
 He then proceeded to University College London, where he graduated with a law degree in 1946.
-He was called to the English Bar in 1948.
+He was called to the English Bar in 1948 at Middle Temple.
 While a student, he was quite active in sports and was the captain of a variety of junior and university football, hockey and cricket teams.

 Sports

 Azu Crabbe continued to be active in sports beyond his educational days.
 He was the President of the Ghana National Olympic Committee from 1968 to 1969.
 He was re-elected to the same position in 1979.